-Ahead of investing, the Trustee undertakes due diligence1 and seeks the views of its investment consultant to support decisions around selection (and retention).
-Should Mercer make changes to any of these factors, the Trustee will assess the impact and (where no longer aligned) consider what action to take.
+Ahead of investing, the Trustee undertakes due diligence1 on the funds used.
+Should Mercer make changes to any of the funds, the Trustee will assess the impact and (where no longer aligned) consider what action to take.

 The Trustee only invests in pooled investment vehicles.
 The Trustee therefore accepts it cannot specify the risk profile and return targets but the pooled funds chosen have characteristics that align with the overall investment strategy for the Scheme.